ResumeHelp Offers Critical Resume Help For Job Seekers

 What types of resume help are available?

-Anyone can create a resume.
-Those who seek resume help create outstanding resumes.
+Anyone can create a resume, but to create a truly outstanding document that shows off your best qualifications and experiences takes a little extra.
 Here’s how expert resume help can move your resume to the top of the yes pile.

 1. Get help finding resume examples in your industry

 With career searches today, there is no reason to write a resume from scratch.
 Industry-specific resume examples are available for reference and a great source of resume help.
 Resume examples, like the hundreds found on ResumeHelp, are a great jump start to creating your resume.
 Not only are they specifically geared for your industry and job title, but they also show you how to effectively highlight your best hard skills and soft skills, job experience, certifications and education.
-Resume examples provide help with choosing the ideal resume format to match your job level and industry.
+These resume samples also provide help with choosing the ideal resume format to match your job level and industry.

-Don’t guess at what template to use for your resume.
-Instead, seek resume help to select a professional design template that reflects your job or industry.
+Instead of building a resume from scratch, or going through numerous designs to figure out how to make your resume look good, select a professional design template that reflects your job or industry.
 The right template can give your resume the right style and personality.
-From traditional layouts to more creative designs, resume templates like the ones found on ResumeHelp, allows you to match your resume to the right professional style.
+From traditional layouts to more creative designs, our resume templates allow you to match your resume to the right professional style.

 3. Get help creating a perfectly formatted resume

 If you are unsure about the different resume formats and how to format your resume effectively, resume help is available.
-Resume format guides, like the ones found on ResumeHelp, thoroughly explain the three resume formats (chronological, functional and combination) and how to use them.
+Our resume format guides thoroughly explain the three resume formats (chronological, functional and combination) and how to use them.

 Whichever resume format matches your job role, career level and industry, you also need resume help selecting the right font, one that will make your resume visually appealing.
-Seeking resume help, like the font guides at ResumeHelp, will lead you to selecting an easy to read font like Helvetica, Cambria, Calibri or Verdana.
+Use our font guide to help you select an easy-to-read font like Helvetica, Cambria, Calibri or Verdana.
 Use one font consistently throughout your resume in a 10 or 12 point font size.

 • Resume contact information including phone number, email address and links to professional profiles such as LinkedIn.

-• Summary statement with two to three sentences showcasing your background and top qualifications.
+• Resume summary with two to three sentences showcasing your background and top qualifications.

 • Relevant skills including hard skills and soft skills.

-• Past work experience listed as bullet points, also includes internships and volunteer work.
+• Past work experience listed as bullet points, also including any applicable internships and volunteer work.

 • Certifications for your industry and required to perform the job role.